 Provide simple and affordable soil test kits at the sub-county level

-Provide data on the fertilizer requirements per region based on aggregated demand
+Provide information on the fertilizer requirements per region based on aggregated demand

+To substitutesynthetic chemical fertilizersat significant levels by usingeco-friendly fertilizers introducedto the market appropriately.

-To replace the amount of current use of chemical fertilizersignificantly by eco-friendly fertilizers introducingto the market appropriately.
+Conduct and review scientific studies to determine the practically implementable level of substitution of synthetic chemical fertilizers by eco-friendly fertilizers

 Develop investment plans for the commercial production of various forms of fertilizers from local resources

-Promote the mass production of organic and bio-fertilizers such as kitchen ash-based fertilizers, compost from urban garbage, rhizobia and mychorrhyiza,
+Promote the mass production of organic and bio-fertilizers such as kitchen ash-based fertilizers, compost from urban garbage, rhizobia and mychorrhyiza, based on local resources

+Develop and implement a technical capacity enhancement program for different levels of fertilizer actors focusing on soil fertility and fertilizer management

+Introduce a system to convert traditional farming villages into users of only organic fertilizer

+Introduce a program to develop 2 million home gardens using organic fertilizer will be initiated in order to promote at the household level, consumption of organic vegetables and fruit in the country

-To ensure an optimum levelof fertilizers are used for a given cropby farmers attached to a given new ecological zone, through appropriate tools/technologies.
+To ensure use of optimum fertilizer levelsfor cropsat a given agro-ecological region, through appropriate tools/technologies.

-Undertake massive campaigns to promote sustainable use of fertilizer and provide factual information using multiple platforms (media, faith-based and cultural institution, farmer associations, art and drama)
+Undertake mass campaigns to promote sustainable use of fertilizer while providing factual information using multiple platforms (media including digital platforms farmer associations, art and drama)

-Disseminate technological packages (e.g. integration of organic and inorganic fertilizers and other matching inputs) that enhance the benefits of sustainable fertilizer use
+Disseminate and promote technological packages (e.g. integration of organic and inorganic fertilizers and other matching inputs) that provide the benefits of sustainable fertilizer use

-Integrate fertilizer-related knowledge and advice into public and private extension systems
+Integrate fertilizer-related knowledge and advice into public and private extension systems, including digital platforms

-Support infrastructural developmentfor storing…….what ?….both inputs and outputs at the community and zonal levels
+Provide required infrastructure to facilitate use of fertilizer inputs and agricultural outputs at the community and zonal levels

+Establish a mechanism to use the forest and wet lands in the country to the production of organic and bio-fertilizer of higher standard

-To develop incentivebase management practices & code of conduct to regulate fertilizer management system of Sri Lanka.
+To develop incentive-based management practices & code of conduct to regulate fertilizer management system of Sri Lanka.

-Strengthen the NFSresponsible for fertilizer usage and local Government agencies to oversee and coordinate the implementation of the fertilizer policy.
+Provide adequate staff strength to the NFS and other local Government agencies responsible to oversee and coordinate the implementation of the national fertilizer policy.

 Establish minimum standards and certification for organic and inorganic fertilizers for importers, wholesalers/distributors and retailers, including packaging

-Register all fertilizers (organic,inorganic and bio-fertilizers), fertilizer dealers and fertilizer premises to foster standards enforcements.
+Register all fertilizers dealers (organic, synthetic/chemical, and bio-fertilizers), and fertilizer premises to foster standards enforcement.

 Develop and maintain Information and Communication Technology (ICT) databases of fertilizer dealers (importers, distributors and retailers), fertilizer premises at national referral laboratory for fertilizer (organic and inorganic) analysis.

-Identify resource poor farmers and extend them a seed grant in the form of a voucher system that would guarantee access to and use of fertilizes with minimal leakages and/or abuse potential with a clear time bound exit strategy.
+Identify resource poor farmers and provide them with a seed grant in the form of a voucher system that would guarantee access to and use of fertilizes with minimal leakages and/or abuse potential with a clear time bound exit strategy.

 Use the PPS mechanism to procure identified fertilizers for each region, and package and label them to ensure such fertilizer is not re-sold to distort the fertilizer market